 639 based for both isotropic and anisotropic data, coronal and sagittal networks are available for

-640 both E13.5 and E15.5 data.
+640 both E13.5 and E15.5 data because XXXX.
 In ANTsPyNet, this functionality is available in the program

 641 antspynet.mouse_brain_extraction(...).

 642 For the two-shot T2-weighted brain extraction network, two brain templates were generated